Welcome to Homebound

 Medical Homebound is a program designed to provide instruction by a certified teacher to students who are absent from school 10 days or more.
-The absences must be related to a diagnosed illness, accident, pregnancy, or emotional issue.
+The absences must be related to a diagnosed illness, accident, pregnancy, or emotional challenge.

 What types of services are offered through Medical Homebound?

-Students qualify for full time services if they are or will be absent for 10 consecutive school days.
+Students qualify for full-time services if they are or will be absent for 10 consecutive school days.
 Students qualify for intermittent services if they are or may be absent for 10 total school days due to the same medical diagnosis identified by the physician.

 A medical doctor, physician assistant, or nurse practitioner must warrant the absences by submitting a district approved form; however, a physician’s signature does not guarantee acceptance into the program.